bretcolloff/tetrisdqn/README.md

 08/12/18 - 7PM
 Added a way to test it by hand from the console, we've got left and right working, need to do rotation and scoring.
 Haven't made this particularly easy to do the rotations.

+08/12/18 - 8PM
+Rewritten the piece management, rotations work.
+Need to set the start position for the corner of the piece's space, and add the block removal and failure cases.

+08/12/18 - 9PM
+Tetris gym seems to operate as expected.